eudald-seeslab/mmsbm/README.md

 #### Jupyter notebook

-Furthermore, you can use the Runner.ipynb notebook.
-It calls the same script as run.py, but it returns the goodness of fit parameters and the predictions.
+Otherwise, you can use the Runner.ipynb notebook.
+It calls the same script as run.py, but it returns the goodness of fit parameters, the model coefficients (probability distributions (Pr)) and the predictions.
 You can then use those, for example, to check convergence of the model parameters.

 #### Optimizer

-If you want to explore and try to find the optimal user and item groups, you can do this with the optimizer.
-To use it, you first need to make a copy of the `config.yml` file and call it `local_config.yml`.
+If you want to explore and try to find the optimal number if user and item groups, you can do this with the optimizer.
+To use it, you first need to make a copy of the`config.yml` file and call it `local_config.yml`.
 In here you can set both the optimizing and training parameters, as well as the number of runs.
 Make sure you name each study differently if you change the parameters, otherwise the hyperparameter optimization will go crazy.

 After the optimization is complete, you will get the parameters of the best run